Body Armor: Bulletproof Vest Vs Plate Carrier

 As mentioned earlier, there are bulletproof vests that come with plate carrier pockets.
 These pockets allow you to raise the protection levels of the vets.
 The upgrade cannot be very significant because of the size of the bulletproof vests.
-For instance, it is possible to upgrade a Level IIIA bulletproof vest to Level III by adding armor plates, but you cannot upgrade a Level IIA bulletproof vest all the way to Level III.
+For instance, it is possible to upgrade a Level IIIA bulletproof vest to Level III by adding armor plates, but you cannot upgrade a Level IIA bulletproof vest all the way to Level III, unless the armor plates are rated as “Stand-alone”, like they are on the Atomic Defense website.
 The plate carriers would not fit since Level IIA vests are quite thin.

 Keep in mind that these discussions are based on the fact that you must load plate carriers with armor plates while wearing them.
 Plate carriers ensure it is easy for you to get the level of protection you are looking for at any point.
 Plate carriers are best when you are looking for protection against rifle threats.
 You’ll have to put up with the bulkiness, but at least you will be sure you are adequately protected.

 Plate carriers are typically used by military personnel, but other tactical forces or civilians are free to use them whenever they want to.
 Plate carriers are also quite easy to accessorize.
 As already mentioned, they only cover your front from the neck to the waist and the back.
 They are flexible, adjustable and easy to remove.
 The straps are easy to pull off, and one would be able to take them off and drop them in an emergency.